 5. Celebrate the diversity of opportunities for pro-life ministry

 We need every member of the body of Christ to fulfill the Great Commission and help build the church (1 Cor.
 12).
 We also need every follower of Christ to envision a world that values the sanctity and dignity of human life, and to work toward that end.
-Attending Evangelicals For Life the past four years has helped me see the wonderful and abundant opportunities to engage in pro-life work.
+There are wonderful and abundant opportunities to engage in pro-life work.

-Right now in our church, I know of members pursuing adoption, fostering children, counseling survivors of sex trafficking, volunteering at our local pregnancy center, caring for refugees, and preparing to move overseas to share the gospel in foreign places.
-If you see a lack of energy in your church toward pro-life causes, it's time to practice what you preach.
+In my former church in the states, I knew of members pursuing adoption, fostering children, counseling survivors of sex trafficking, volunteering at the local pregnancy center, caring for refugees, and preparing to move overseas to share the gospel in foreign places.
+If you see a lack of energy in your church toward pro-life causes, it’s time to practice what you preach.

 Starting a ministry isn’t the only way to support pro-life work—host a foster care education class, take a small group to your local pregnancy center to volunteer, or give to a supply drive for single moms choosing life.
 These needs exist in our communities, and unless we make the theoretical practical for our church members, a pro-life worldview won’t connect as deeply as when the stories and testimonies are coming from our own church members.

-The March For Life is held in January to coincide with the Supreme Court Case of Roe v.
-Wade, the outcome of which legalized abortion in the United States.
-For 45 years, the conviction that every human being deserves life has made its way through the heart of our nation's capital.
-I imagine that for the last 45 years, millions of prayers for unborn children and the sanctity of human life have also made their way to the ears of the God who hears his people (1 Pet.
-3:12).
+The March For Life is held in January to coincide with the Supreme Court Case of Roe, the outcome of which legalized abortion in the United States.
+For almost 50 years, the conviction that every human being deserves life has made its way through the heart of our nation’s capital.
+And God has honored the millions of prayers for preborn children in the overturning of Roe.
+Now, our prayers and work turn to the state level where we proclaim the absolute sanctity of every human life.